brunops/named-hooks/README.md

 If the order doesn't make sense to your project and you have other business rules, you can define your own way to resolve the hook names.

 #### `#invoke(hookName, identifier, data1, ...)`
 Invoke all hooks returned by `#getPossibleHookNames(hookName, identifier)` that are defined repassing all arguments provided.
+Arguments are passed by value, so each hook needs to return the new modified value.

 #Contributing
 Any PR is more than welcome, just make sure your stuff is tested and that all tests are passing.